Brent slips below $124 after rally, supply woes support

 SUPPLY OUTLOOK

-Apart from Iran, oil markets are already coping with a disruption in shipments from other smaller producers such as South Sudan and Syria.
+Apart from a threat to Iranian supplies, oil markets are coping with a disruption in shipments from other smaller producers such as South Sudan and Syria.

 More than 1 million barrels per day (bpd) of supply is estimated to be offline - 1.1 percent of daily world demand - including Libyan output yet to return after the virtual shutdown of its oil sector during the 2011 civil war.